dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

   - projectadmin-wizard-responseform
 ---

 As you create your Screendoor form, it's worth taking some time to think about how to provide a smooth experience for respondents.
-When you ensure your forms are usable and easy to complete, it helps your respondents save time, and helps you collect the most accurate and relevant information.
+When you ensure your forms are usable and easy to complete, it saves your respondents time and helps you collect the most accurate and relevant information.

 Your form should try to be:

 - **User-friendly**.
 Your form should be as easy as possible for respondents to fill out.
 No surprises, no headaches.

 - **Clear**.
-Respondents should understand which information they are being asked to enter and why you need it.
+Respondents should understand what information they are being asked to enter and why you need it.

 - **Concise**.
 A good form is focused and to the point, omitting unnecessary complexity.

 ### Ten ways to design a better form

-Here are some quick tips that can help you make your forms better.
+Here are some quick tips that can help you improve your forms:

 #### 1. Choose the appropriate field for your question.

 When you add a field to your form, think about the type of answer you want to receive.
 This will influence the type of field you choose.

-For example, if you want an answer of &ldquo;Yes&rdquo; or &ldquo;No&rdquo;, two checkboxes wouldn't make sense, because the user could select both options.
+For example, if you want an answer of &ldquo;Yes&rdquo; or &ldquo;No,&rdquo; two checkboxes wouldn't make sense, because the user could select both options.

 <div class='example_fr fr_no' id='example_fr_1'></div>

-Instead, Screendoor's &ldquo;multiple choice&rdquo; field, which only lets you select one option, would be a better fit.
+Instead, Screendoor's &ldquo;multiple choice&rdquo; field, which lets you select only one option, would be a better fit.

 <div class='example_fr fr_yes' id='example_fr_2'></div>